The-Yak-Collective/yakcollective/newsletters/2022-03-08 the yak online governance primer.md

 ---
 title: The Yak Online Governance Primer
-aliases:
-  - The Yak Online Governance Primer
-quartsRssFeed: true
 date: 2022-03-08
 substack: https://yakcollective.substack.com/p/the-yak-online-governance-primer
 ---
-A couple of weeks ago, the Yak Collective published the **[Yak Online Governance Primer](../projects/online%20governance%20primer.md).
+A couple of weeks ago, the Yak Collective published the **[Yak Online Governance Primer](../projects/online%20governance%20primer.md)**.
 It is one of our most ambitious collaborative projects to date.

 [![](../assets/bca2b2113cf1f74a6bb57850a7eba39c.webp)](https://yakcollective.mirror.xyz/aJdO_SO3gw34cLtwBwNC2OD3s0YT3us9C-C2NNPQ_us)